Senku002/ObuscatedBOT/README.md

 - antispam - enable disable spam protection
 - ban - ban user from bot
 - unban - unban user
-- startgame - start some game
+- startgame - start game
 - stopgame - stop game

+### add questions and answers for the game
+- open file questions.txt and add like this
+- ex: 4+4:8
+- question:amsers
+- etc:Etc

 ## how to install

 ### what you need first
-- nodejs installed on computer
+- nodejs installed on pc/vps
 - npm package manager

 ### installation steps